-- All line to Compressor shall be provided with break-up flanges for Maintenance.
+- All lines to the Compressor shall be provided with break-up flanges for Maintenance.

-- Compressor Suction Line Flowmeter : Suction routing shall be such that Upstream and Downstream straight length shall be sufficient for the performance of Flowmeter
+- Compressor Suction Line Flowmeter: Suction routing shall be such that Upstream and Downstream straight lengths shall be sufficient for the performance of the Flowmeter

-- Isometrics – Both Suction and Discharge piping should have note for “Pickling and Passivation” i.e. Chemical cleaning of Lines before commissioning.
+- Isometrics – Both Suction and Discharge piping should have been noted for “Pickling and Passivation” i.e. Chemical cleaning of Lines before commissioning.